azimuttapp/azimutt/README.md

 heroku config:set S3_KEY_SECRET=$(heroku config:get S3_ROOT_SECRET_KEY)
 ```

-Finally you will need to create the `azimutt` bucket on Stackhero:
+Finally, you will need to create the `azimutt` bucket on Stackhero:

 - connect to Stackhero from your Heroku dashboard
 - use values of `S3_ROOT_ACCESS_KEY` and `S3_ROOT_SECRET_KEY` to log in
 - create a bucket named `azimutt`

 ## Deploy on Kubernetes

 Please read this [guide](./charts/azimutt/README.md)

 ## Local development